 Fundamental Sources of Software Piracy

-Adobe’s Anti-Piracy Initiative indicated that over 90 percent of software sold on auction Web sites is illegal.
+Adobe’s Anti-Piracy Initiative indicated that over 90 percent of software sold on auction Websites is illegal.
 While P2P networking is an effective way to share files online, it is often abused and used to propagate illegal software on the Web.
 According to Symantec employee Téo Adams, the rise of P2P file-sharing has made it possible to distribute and obtain the software on the Web for free (see reference 5).

 Dangers of Software Piracy and How to Prevent It

 Software Piracy Protection Law

-Ways to prevent Software Piracy
+6 Long-Term Ways to prevent Software Piracy

-The pirates will often sell the pirated software at a cheaper price to increase the incentive to buy it.
+The pirates will often sell the pirated software at a lower price to increase the incentive to buy it.
 Always buy software from the main developer to avoid scams.
 Be careful when browsing through P2P file-sharing Web sites.
-Premium expensive pirated software is usually distributed for free in these Web sites.
+Premium expensive pirated software is usually distributed for free on these Web sites.

 Contact the main developer of the software for a free trial of the software.
 Most programs have a free or a trial version.
 Software developers enjoy it when people review their software.
 Software developers often give the reviewer the full version of the software to perform a review.
-Therefore by tactfully asking the software developer the full version of the software to perform a review, it is possible to get free software.
+Therefore by tactfully asking the software developer for the full version of the software to perform a review, it is possible to get free software.